BU-ECE-Senior-Design/03-Miniproject-2026-27/README.md

 components are assembled on a breadboard.
 If there are MEs on the team, a custom enclosure is required.

-See the assignment description for detail and prompts.
+See the assignment description for details and prompts.

 ---